Bernie Fuchs: Background

+Career

 His first job was illustrating car advertisements for New Center Studios, located first in the Fisher Bldg., then in the Penobscot Bldg in Detroit.
 Art Greenwald was the owner of the studio.
 It was the largest and most successful studio in Detroit in the 1950s and 1960s.
 A couple of the other illustrators were Chic Albertson and Donald Silverstein.
 Bernie was recognized immediately for his incredible talent and pulled in major accounts for Greenwald.
 Within a few years of moving to Detroit, Fuchs' opened the studio The Art Group, which specialized in work for the city's auto companies.
-In the late 1950s, Fuchs moved to Westport, Connecticut where he began doing illustrations for McCalls, Redbook, The Ladies Home Journal, Sports Illustrated and other magazines.
+In the late 1950s, Fuchs moved to Westport, Connecticut, where he began doing illustrations for McCalls, Redbook, The Ladies Home Journal, Sports Illustrated and other magazines.

+An 8-cent commemorative stamp in honor of Emily Dickinson, designed by Fuchs, was issued by the United States Postal Service on August 28, 1971, as the second stamp in the "American Poet" series.

-Fuchs was commissioned for the illustration of four U.S. postage stamps released in 1998.
+Fuchs was also commissioned for the illustration of four U.S. postage stamps released in 1998.
 The stamps featured folk musicians Huddie "Leadbelly" Ledbetter, Woody Guthrie, Sonny Terry, and Josh White.
 Fuchs also illustrated several children's picture books, including Ragtime Tumpie and Carolina Shout!, both written by Alan Schroeder.

 He painted portraits of several U.S. Presidents, including John F. Kennedy, Lyndon Johnson, Gerald Ford, Jimmy Carter and Ronald Reagan, as well as of such athletes and celebrities such as Muhammad Ali, Arnold Palmer, Jack Nicklaus, Ted Koppel and Katharine Hepburn as well as illustrations of Carol Burnett for the title card for her show.

-At age 76, he died September 17, 2009 of esophageal cancer at a Fairfield, Connecticut care facility.